upupming/HITMers/API.md

 Format: `POST /v1/login`

 You can also use other information as a filter instead of `id`.
-As long as the parameters are unambiguous for one user, the server will fing that user.
+As long as the parameters are unambiguous for one user, the server will find that user.

 |Parameter|Type|Required|Description|
 |---------|----|-------|----|